cicci8ino/cicci8ino.github.io/content/posts/xgs-api.md

 I absolutely have no idea of what `_ds` and `_de` mean, but they are always `1`, so I'm going to hardcode them and I'm going to send them in the exact order (yes, it was needed, wasted some time on this).
 On the other hand, `password` and `xsrfToken` are much more interesting.

-Looking at `login.html`, we can see that `xsrfToken` is generated creating a 16 chars string by picking random base16 digit.
-Let's enerate a random token while initizing the client.
-Not sure why it's the client that is generating the CSRF token though...
+Looking at `login.html`, we can see that `xsrfToken` is generated, creating a 16 chars string by picking random hex digit.
+Let's generate a random token while initializing the client.
+I'm not sure why it's the client that is generating the CSRF token, though...

 `password` is being generated in the `clickLogin()` function in `login.html`, using functions stored in `crypt/rsa.js` file.
 This file seems to be coming from [here](https://github.com/creationix/jsbn/blob/master/README.md).